Skip to content

 })

-• "*" is a pattern-matched route that captures everything -- it acts as a fallback with the full routing infrastructure
+• "*" is a pattern-matched route that captures everything -- it acts as a fallback within the regular matching pipeline

-Both serve as fallbacks, but "*" has a lower priority than specific routes and is treated as the last pattern to try.
+Both serve as fallbacks, but "*" has lower priority than specific routes.

 The Router Component